redox-os/rfcs/text/0000-sysv-shm.md

 - IPC_STAT, SHM_STAT, SHM_STAT_ANY: Get a copy of `ShmIdDs` in `buf`.
 - IPC_SET: Change some fields of `ShmIdDs`.
 - IPC_RMID: Mark the segment for destruction.
-- IPC_INFO, SHM_INFO: Get global shm limits
+- IPC_INFO, SHM_INFO: Get global shm limits.

 #### Errors
 TODO